uniba-swt/swtbahn-cli/server/src/assets/game/tableGenerator/Readme.md

 ## How to get started
 ### Map the Signals with the Symbols
-* Create a CSV Document with the following Scheme to the flagMappings directory (the filename should match with the name of the configuration folder of the model railway): [signalId],[colorCode]
+* Create a CSV Document with the following content formatting in the flagMappings directory (the filename should match with the name of the configuration folder of the model railway): [signalId],[colorCode]
 #### Example:
 for the swtbahn-standard the filename would be `swtbahn-standard.csv`
 The content of the file would look like: